 - Performing teams play.
 Sports teams play games, theater teams put on plays, and orchestras play music.

 - Human services teams deal with people and most significantly with emotions and constant tension around control.

 - Customer service teams deal with customers and spend more time with customers than with coworkers.

-- Production teams spend more time working with technology or the production work than with people.
+- Production teams spend more time working with technology or production than with people.

-The stuff teams make impacts the character and behaviors of the team and how they react plus interact with other teams.
-Over time the values of the group will become closely aligned with the stuff the teams does and how it gets the work done.
+The stuff teams make impacts the team’s character and behaviors and how they react and interact with other teams.
+Over time, the group’s values will become closely aligned with the stuff the teams do and how it gets the work done.

 Being aware of the team, the stuff it does, the challenges, and opportunities may help you be a better team member.